 Translated directly from Greek Rhododendron means “rose tree”.
 Several species are, in fact, trees but the majority of the more than 1000 species are deciduous or evergreen shrubs ranging from ground hugging alpines and sub-tropical epiphytes to large, thicket forming shrubs.

 The well-drained, acidic soil of the Arboretum supports the successful growth of hundreds of species, cultivars and hybrids, mostly originating in temperate regions of North America and eastern Asia.
 Prominent in the Arboretum’s collection are Polly’s reknowned North Tisbury azaleas, selections Polly grew from seed received from her friend, and fellow keen amateur plantsman, Dr. Tsuneshige Rokujo of Japan.
 The semi-evergreen North Tisbury azaleas feature a low-growing habit and white and vibrantly-colored flowers in shades of pink and red.
 The finest specimens are found growing in Polly’s Play Pen and typically bloom from late May into mid June.
-For a commercial mail order source for these plants to to Carlson Gardens.

 The deciduous azaleas comprise another important group at the Arboretum and are generally medium-sized shrubs.
 Collectively their season of bloom stretches from earliest April when the very hardy Korean azalea (Rhododendron mucronulatum) opens its rosy-purple blossoms on naked stems to early September when the last few vivid orange or red blossoms appear on the plum-leaf azalea (Rhododendron prunifolium), native to a narrow range along the border or Georgia and Alabama.
 Many are fragrant adding to their great worth as garden plants.
 Several fine plantings can be seen in the Arboretum Field and in Polly’s Play Pen.
 Read more about the Cumberland azalea.